yabacon/paystack-recurrent-billing-wordpress/readme.txt

 == Changelog ==

+= 1.0.5 =
+*   Change Delivery Address to Additional Information and make it configurable
+*   Add option to redirect to a success url

 = 1.0.4 =
 *   Fixed issue that causes callback to fail if no sender name or no sender email is set